yugabyte/yugabyte-db/docs/content/latest/develop/learn/acid-transactions-ycql.md

 By default, the original Cassandra Java driver and the YugabyteDB Cassandra Java driver use `com.datastax.driver.core.policies.DefaultRetryPolicy` which can retry requests upon timeout on client side.

 Automatic retries can break linearizability of operations from the client point of view.
-Therefore we have added `com.yugabyte.driver.core.policies.NoRetryOnClientTimeoutPolicy` which inherits behavior from DefaultRetryPolicy with one exception - it results in an error in case the operation times out (with the `OperationTimedOutException`).
+Therefore you have added `com.yugabyte.driver.core.policies.NoRetryOnClientTimeoutPolicy` which inherits behavior from DefaultRetryPolicy with one exception - it results in an error in case the operation times out (with the `OperationTimedOutException`).

 Under network partitions, this can lead to the case when client gets a successful response to retried request and treats the operation as completed, but the value might get overwritten by an older operation due to retries.